americanhanko/ColumnMapper/README.md

         The absolute or relative path to the input CSV file.

     -KeysHeader <Object>
         Specifies the column name to search in for the row identifiers.
         ColumnMapper will use these values as the primary row identifiers.
-Currently defaults to '[PO] Order Id' for legacy purposes.
+        Defaults to '[PO] Order Id' for legacy purposes.

+    -ValuesHeader <Object>
+        Specifies the column name to search for unique values mapped to the row identifiers.
+        ColumnMapper will take any value found in the first column and create new columns for each unique value found in this one.
+Defaults to '[PO]GL Account (GL Account Id)' for legacy purposes.

     -OutputPath <Object>
         Specifies the path to write the output CSV file to.
         Defaults to ColumnMap_YYYYMMDD.csv

-    -ValuesHeader <Object>
-        Specifies the column name to search for unique values mapped to the row identifiers.
-ColumnMapper will take any value found in the first column and create new columns for each unique value found in this one.
-Currently defaults to '[PO]GL Account (GL Account Id)' for legacy purposes.

     -Open [<SwitchParameter>]
         Opens the output CSV file.
         Defaults to false.

 ### Getting Help